MarkDing/IoT-Developer-Boot-Camp-Wiki/Hardware/Schematic Design Guide.md

   For more information for debug connecors, please refer to [AN0958](https://www.silabs.com/documents/public/application-notes/an958-mcu-stk-wstk-guide.pdf)
   - Reset pin

     There are a weak pull-up resistor and a low pass filter at reset pin inside the chip.
 It will allow reset pin floated and prevent noise glitches from outside interfer.
-It recommends not pull-up reset pin outside the chip.
+The RESETn must not be connected through an external pull-up to an active supply, otherwise driven high as this could damage the device.

 - External clock source:

   EFR32 Wireless Gecko Series devices support different external clock sources to generate the high and low frequency clocks in addition to the internal LF and HF RC oscillators.
-The possible external clock sources for both the LF and HF domains areexter nal oscillators (square or sine wave) or crystals/ceramic resonators.
+The possible external clock sources for both the LF and HF domains are external oscillators (square or sine wave) or crystals/ceramic resonators.

   - Low Frequency Clock Sources

-    An external low frequency clock can be supplied from a crystal/ceramic resonator or from an external clock source.It can source a low-frequency clock from an external source such as a TCXO or VCXO.
+    An external low frequency clock can be supplied from a crystal/ceramic resonator or from an external clock source.
+It can source a low-frequency clock from an external source such as a TCXO or VCXO.
   ![](../images/HW-Schematic-Design/LF-Connection.png)
-  - Low Frequency Clock Sources
+  - High Frequency Clock Sources

     The high frequency clock can be sourced from a crystal or ceramic resonator or from an external square or sine wave source.
 It can source a high-frequency clock from an external source such as a TCXO or VCXO.
    ![](../images/HW-Schematic-Design/HF-Connection.png)
-For additional information on the external oscillators, refer to the application note, [AN0016.2](https://www.silabs.com/documents/public/application-notes/an0016.2-efr32-series-2-oscillator-design-considerations.pdf)
+For additional information on the external oscillators, refer to the application note, [AN0016.1](https://www.silabs.com/documents/public/application-notes/an0016.2-efr32-series-2-oscillator-design-considerations.pdf)

 ## RF circuits matching guide
 The EFR32 Wireless Gecko Series devices include chip variants that provide 2.4 GHz-only operation, sub-GHz-only operation, or dual-band (2.4GHz and sub-GHz)operation.For RF matching circuits design of these bands, there are 2 application notes described the methods.
-One is for sub-GHz band, and the other is for 2.4GHz band.
+One is for sub-GHz band [AN923](https://www.silabs.com/documents/public/application-notes/AN923-subGHz-Matching.pdf), and the other is for 2.4GHz band [AN930](https://www.silabs.com/documents/public/application-notes/an930-efr32-matching-guide.pdf).

 The matching effort strives to simultaneously achieve several goals:
 - Provide for tying together the TX and RX signal paths, external to the RFIC.